eleus/Code2040-TechAssessment2017/README.md

 >  * Information about the repository

 >Explaination
->  * Provides explaination for the file in this repository and other bit
+>  * Provides explaination for the files in this repository and other bit

 >Instructions
 >  * Provides the exact directions given